-- General news – Stories must have churchwide interest and/or impact and be timely.
-Stories in the general category may cover a number of topics, including but not limited to: trends, innovations, evangelism, the church’s response to current events, mission work, ecumenism, advocacy, peace and justice, social justice, environment, science, technology, women’s issues, the Millennium Development Goals, employment, popular culture, etc.
+- General News – Stories must have church-wide interest and/or impact and be timely.
+Stories in the general category may cover many topics, including but not limited to: trends, innovations, evangelism, the church’s response to current events, mission work, ecumenism, advocacy, peace and justice, social justice, environment, science, technology, women’s issues, the Millennium Development Goals, employment, popular culture, etc.

 - Churchwide – News from dioceses and parishes around the Episcopal Church that appeals to a wider audience: stories about what makes your ministry/approach unique, particular insights and regional peculiarities.

 - People – News about prominent religious figures known at the regional, national and international level, including, for example, Episcopal and Anglican bishops, ecumenical leaders, Episcopal Church Center staff, recognized national contributors and prominent public figures.